What is the Catalyst Accelerator?

 Tell me more about the Sherpa Program.

 Sherpas assist participating companies in navigating the complex space market by offering sound advice, helping with customer discovery, and assisting participating companies to make the connections they need to be successful.
-Participating companies will receive support from an Air Force and a Commercial Sherpa.
-Air Force Sherpas provide feedback from a military perspective and guidance on how to approach the DoD.
+Participating companies will receive support from an Air/Space Force Sherpa and a Commercial Sherpa.
+Air/Space Force Sherpas provide feedback from a military perspective and guidance on how to approach the DoD.
 Commercial Sherpas offer the same from an industry perspective.